 Fall is in the Air

-Autumn Adventures Await in Tualatin Valley
+Autumn Adventures Await in Oregon’s Tualatin Valley

-Fall in the Tualatin Valley is a treat to the senses.
+Fall in Oregon’s Tualatin Valley is a treat to the senses.
 The crisp, cool air.
 The smell of fireplaces burning.
 The crackling sound of fallen leaves underfoot.
 The sight of beautiful valleys as they glow in hues of orange, red and green.
 These are just some of the many ways the Tualatin Valley can be described during autumn.

 The 21-mile Banks-Vernonia State Trail, a rails-to-trails project that converted a dated railroad line, takes hikers, cyclists and equestrians of all levels on a scenic route through rural lands.
 The 50-mile Tualatin Valley Scenic Bikeway is a great option for more experienced riders to explore the fragrant autumn air.
 Bike shops in the area provide rental equipment, including tandem bikes, which doubles the fun—and excitement—of riding along the trail.